CodeLouisville/May2017-FEWD-Class-Project/readme.md

 ```

 #### Navigation
 * The font inside the navigation should have a font family of `Roboto Slab` with a fallback to `serif`.
-The font should be bold, uppercate, and the text should be center aligned.
+The font should be bold, uppercase, and the text should be center aligned.
 * The `ul` element should be unstyled and have no padding.
 * The li element should be set to display as block.
-* The a element should have a padding of .5rem and should also be displated as block.
+* The a element should have a padding of .5rem and should also be displayed as block.
 * When the user hovers over an anchor tag, the background color should be set to #871719.

 Here is an example of how the nav styling should look: